 The displacement and economic consequences of climate change and the fact that global economic inequality is dramatically increasing are interrelated problems.
 Furthermore, we thought the spread of democracy would help solve these things.
 It turns out we have been led astray by policymakers, as well as some of the scientists and social scientists who informed them.
 This course tackles not only the biggest issues confronting our world today, but also the history of how governments, scientists and policymakers have tried to tackle them.
 In this class we will study different disciplinary approaches to climate change and global economic inequality and how successful they have been in crafting solutions over the past 70 years.
 The sources for this course include media coverage, economic analysis, scientific studies, novels, films and government reports.
 Borrowing from the experiences of people across the world, we will seek new ideas for approaches to common problems.
 This counts toward the Asia/Africa and modern requirements for the major.
 No prerequisite.
 Offered every two or three years.

 This course introduces the history of one of the great empires of the premodern period.
 Founded in the late 13th century and lasting until the 1920s, the Ottoman Empire was one of the longest-lasting and most successful polities in history.
 Although founded and ruled by Muslim Turks, the Ottoman Empire was in reality a multiethnic, multicultural religious entity, which at its height contained territories in the Balkans, "the Middle East," and North Africa.
 It left a significant political and cultural legacy, which continues up to our time.
 In this course we will examine the entire span of Ottoman history, from the formation of the empire until its dissolution in the aftermath of World War I. Topics to be covered will include: the rise of the Ottoman state in the 13th century and how it became an empire; the role of Islam in Ottoman cultural and political life; the problems of governing a religiously and ethnically pluralist empire; the changing nature of Ottoman politics and administration; some aspects of Ottoman cultural and social life; women and gender in the Ottoman empire; Ottoman relations with Europe; Ottoman responses to modernity; the rise of nationalism; and the events leading up to the eventual creation of the modern Turkish republic in the Ottoman heartland.
 This counts toward the premodern and colonial/imperial requirements for the major and the premodern requirement for the minor.
-No prerequisite.
+Prerequisite: sophomore standing.

 This course covers the history of the Islamic world from the rise of the Mongols in the 13th century to the beginning of the modern era.
 During this period major Islamic empires such as the Timurids, the Safavids, the Ottomans, the Timurid-Mughals and the Shibanid-Uzbeks were founded by Turko-Mongol Muslims.
 The period saw the rise of diverse new political institutions, profound transformations of religious thought and practice, and the creation of remarkable literary, artistic and technological achievements.
 Among the themes we will cover are the role of Turko-Mongol nomads in the formation of these empires, the interaction between Islam and local cultural traditions and practices, the nature of economic and social relations, the construction of gender relations and identity, and the varieties of cultural and literary expression associated with the medieval Muslim world.
 A central focus of the course will be an examination of cultural, religious and artistic connections and exchange among different regions of Islamic world.
 This course will help students acquire an understanding of the diverse and cosmopolitan nature of premodern Islamicate society.
 This counts toward the premodern and colonial/imperial requirements for the major and the premodern requirement for the minor.
 No prerequisite.